 The College Research Committee (CRC) is committed to providing advice and mentorship to CFA faculty interested in preparing an application for the PFRG, SFRG and/or FDG programs.
 The CRC invites potential applicants to use them as a resource in developing effective proposals.
 The College will not be holding professional development sessions this year.
 Members of the CRC are listed on the website.

-For more information contact Laurie Merriman, assistant dean and chair of the College Research Committee.
+For more information contact Laurie Merriman, associate dean and chair of the College Research Committee.

 The College of Fine Arts URG program includes three categories designed to support diverse research and creative activity needs of faculty at different stages of their careers.
 Faculty members may apply concurrently for Faculty Research Grants (PFRG or SFRG) and Faculty Development Grants (FDG) if they meet the eligibility requirements for each program.